 Examples of social media and forum posts:

 You can find out what keywords they’re ranking for through popular tools like SEMRush and Ahrefs.
-If you see a social media or forum post on the first page, you can beat their rankings.
+You can beat their rankings if you see a social media or forum post on the first page.

 12. Adsense Can Earn More Than Ezoic